nebulasio/nebdocs/docs/go-nebulas/tutorials/01-installation.md

 make
 ```

-The preparation step listed above may take some time to complete.
+The preparation steps listed above may take some time to complete.

 ### Install Go Dependencies

-Go dependencies in Go-Nebulas is managed by [Dep](https://github.com/golang/dep).
+Go dependencies in Go-Nebulas are managed by [Dep](https://github.com/golang/dep).

 | Components | Version | Description |
 | --- | --- | --- |